bevchou/hacking-the-browser/w4-chrome-extension/reverseEngineerBookmarklet.md

 void(0);
 ```

 A quick analysis - Jesse Ruderman is selecting the entire document body's innerHTML.
-This is essentially adding "<button>" before all the content, and also adding "</button>" after all the content.
+This is essentially adding button tag before all the content, and also adding button tag after all the content.
 Finally the code returns nothing since the function is not returning a specific value.
 That's how he makes the whole page a button.